TristanJSchoenmakers/dotfiles/README.md

-**!!Under construction!!**

-My personal post-installation script for Ubuntu.
+My personal post-installation script for EndeavourOS.
 Installs all the software and packages I need on my fresh install.

 ## Getting started